 1) Everything is anonymous.

-2) We record almost everyone, but not every episode makes it to the main show.
-The ones that don't go to our bonus episodes.
-We record 3-4 episodes a week, but most don't make it.
-If you think you'll feel too rejected if that happens, then it's best not to record.
-Telling a story isn't easy.
+2) We record almost everyone, but not every episode makes it on air.
+If you think you’ll feel too rejected if that happens, then it’s best not to record.
+Telling a story isn’t easy.
 Most people are not born storytellers.
-My duty is to the audience and not to you.
+Our duty is to the audience and not to you.

 3) Narcissist Apocalypse has many objectives.
-The first objective is to make everyone feel less alone by validating what they've been through, by what you went through.
+The first objective is to make everyone feel less alone by validating what they’ve been through, by what you went through.
 The second objective is to show how the manipulations worked and why they worked.
-I believe that people will feel less shame when they see how the crimes were perpetrated against them.
+We believe that people will feel less shame when they see how the crimes were perpetrated against them.
 The third objective is to give survivors a vocabulary.
 If you explain your feelings/nuances of the abuse, you are giving a vocabulary to other survivors.
 Once a survivor has a vocabulary, that can help set things into motion for change.
 And the final objective is all the little learning lessons.
 From recognizing tactics, to how you dealt with the abuse, to court, to custody, to escape plans.
-It's all helpful, especially the things you learned about yourself in the process.
+It’s all helpful, especially the things you learned about yourself in the process.
 Narcissist Apocalypse isn’t just a show about abuse.
 To us, it’s a show about self discovery too.

 THE 4 TYPES OF STORIES